 This is the first time a Vermillion Flycatcher has ever been photographed at Lake Hodges.
 Lake Hodges Photo Tours

-Every morning Brian walks the shores of Lake Hodges with his trusty companion Angus.
-Angus is a well trained Australian Cattle dog that often poses for Brian in prime locations for sunrise photographs.
-While walking Brian checks out the weather conditions, Lake level, bird activity, animal activity and other factors to determine what will likely to happen on the Lake that day.
+Every morning we walk the shores of Lake Hodges.
+Angus is an Australian Cattle dog that often poses in prime locations for sunrise photographs.
+While walking we check out the weather conditions, Lake level, bird activity, animal activity and other factors to determine what will likely to happen on the Lake that day.
 Feel free to follow Lake Hodges Photo Tours Facebook page to see the best of them.

 Angus sunrise at Lake Hodges Photo Tours.

-As an enthusiastic naturalist and bird photographer Brian hosts the local San Diego County Facebook bird photography group – https://www.facebook.com/groups/sdphotobirding.
+As enthusiastic naturalist and bird photographer Lake Hodges Photo tours hosts the local San Diego County Facebook bird photography group – https://www.facebook.com/groups/sdphotobirding.

-He has a great network with some of the best local photographers in the San Diego County area of some of the best locations in San Diego County for bird photography.
-If either coming from out of state, or you’re a local bird photographer, you’ll find it an invaluable resource.
+We have a great network with some of the best local photographers in the San Diego County area of some of the best locations in San Diego County for bird photography.
+If coming from out of state, or you’re a local bird photographer, you’ll find it an invaluable resource.

-As the local expert, Brian is often approached by the local media for information pertinent to Lake Hodges.
+As the local expert, we are often approached by the local media for information pertinent to Lake Hodges.
 A link to a recent article by Channel 8 News on the current state of Grebe nesting at Lake Hodges.